 Funders around the world see collective impact as a new and more effective process for social change.
 Research has been proven that using a focused, strategic approach in the granting produces a more measurable impact when that strategy employs efforts in collaboration, data driven performance, focused target areas, and additional funding sources.

 The Community Foundation of South Lake is a catalyst for change in our community.
 Each year, competitive grants are awarded to local non-profit organizations from the income and interest accumulated from our unrestricted funds.
-In order to be eligible to apply for funding, your non-profit must meet our grant requirements (listed below) and a representative must attend our award presentation.
+In order to be eligible to apply for funding, your non-profit must meet our grant requirements (listed below) and a representative must attend our Grant workshop and award presentation.
 We support a variety of programs in the areas of: Education, Health and Wellness, and Community Development.
 If you have any questions regarding grants, email Brittany@cfslc.org.

 - Awards up to $10,000